TCMPP-Team/tcsas-devtools-mcp-server/README.md

 -   **Check Installation**: Verify if `TCSAS-Devtools` is installed on the local machine.
 -   **Preview Miniprogram**: Generate a QR code for previewing the miniprogram on a mobile device.
 -   **Upload Miniprogram**: Upload a new version of the miniprogram with specified version information.
+-   **Get Runtime Log**: Retrieve the latest runtime log and screenshot from the MiniProgram IDE for debugging.

 ## 🚀 Prerequisites